Joel-Singh/denison-snake-programming-competition/README.md

 - Submissions will be due Oct.
 9th Thursday at 8 pm.
 A google form for submission will be sent out a week before.

 - The actual competition will occur on Oct.
 11th Saturday.
 Every match will be streamed live.

+- Any bugs found will be fixed up to September 18th.
+After that, unless a bug is particularly egregious, they will remain as part of the "official" game.
+Please immediately tell Joel if you find any bugs!

 # FAQ